mayjspencer/Nim-Game-Project/README.md

 ## Nim Class

 The Nim class uses the Piles and Player classes to simulate a game of Nim.
-All of its methods have been written for you except one.

 * `takeTurn()`: Get the next move from the current player and apply it to the piles.
 If the move is legal, notify the waiting player.